John Philoponus: Life

 He introduced a new period of scientific thought based heavily on three premises: (1) The universe is a product of one single God, (2) the heavens and the earth have the same physical properties, (3) and the stars are not divine.
 With these principles Philoponus went after his rival, Simplicius of Cilicia, by questioning Aristotle's' view of dynamics and cosmology.
 He argued that motion can occur in a void and that the velocity of a falling object is not based on its weight.
 He also held that God created all matter with its physical properties and with natural laws that would allow matter to progress from a state of chaos to an organized state forming the present universe.
 What remains of his writings indicate that he used the same didactic methods of reasoning that modern science uses and that he performed genuine experiments.

 The style of his commentaries and his conclusions made Philoponus unpopular with his colleagues and fellow philosophers, and he appears to have ceased his study of philosophy around 530, devoting himself to theology instead.
-Around 550 he wrote a theological work On the Creation of the World as a commentary on the Bible’s story of creation, using the insights of Greek philosophers and Basil of Caesarea.
+Around 550 he wrote a theological work On the Creation of the World as a commentary on the Bible’s creation account, using the insights of Greek philosophers and Basil of Caesarea.
 In this work he transfers his theory of impetus to the motion of the planets, whereas Aristotle had proposed different explanations for the motion of heavenly bodies and for earthly projectiles.
-Thus, Philoponus' theological work is recognized in the history of science as the first attempt at a unified theory of dynamics.
+Thus, Philoponus's theological work is recognized in the history of science as the first attempt at a unified theory of dynamics.
 Another of his major theological concerns was to argue that all material objects were brought into being by God (Arbiter, 52A–B).

-Around 553 Philoponus made some theological contributions to the Council of Constantinople concerning Christology.
-His doctrine on Christ's duality, according to which in Christ remain two united substances, united but divided, is analogous to the union of the soul and body in human beings and coincides with the miaphysite school of thought.
-He also produced writings on the Trinity around this time.
-Arbiter, John Philoponus' Christological “opus magnum” stands in the line with Cyril of Alexandria and Severus of Antioch.
-Philoponus asserted the understanding of Christ as divine and human, in opposition to Chalcedonian authors who strove to reach a middle ground.
+Around 553 John Philoponus made some theological contributions to the Second Council of Constantinople concerning Christology through his Christological opus magnum, Arbiter.
+His miaphysite position drew upon Cyril of Alexandria, a point of reference to both Miaphysite and Chalcedonian positions, and the Miaphysite theologian Severus of Antioch but explicitly contradicted the position of the Cappadocian Fathers and their "rejection of particular natures".
+As a result, his position was posthumously condemned as "Tritheist" at the Third Council of Constantinople in 680/681.